gabrielfalcao/sure/README.md

 assertions above, all you need to do is wrap the object that is being compared in one of the following options: `it`, `this`, `those` and `these`.

-Also as of version 1.2.1 it only supports this syntax sugar for python 2.7

 ## Too long, don't read